Sandhya-Girish/LendingClubCaseStudy/README.md

 # Lending Club
-> There is a need to analyse the provided data for Lending Clubd and find the factors which result into the category of ‘Charged-Off’ customers or defaulters.
+> There is a need to analyse the provided data for Lending Club and find the factors which result into the category of ‘Charged-Off’ customers or defaulters.
 These factors will help the bank decide regarding the action taken on each applicant.